irskep/cheapo_website/README.md

 All view functions are inside Flask Blueprints.
 Each blueprint is defined in a file with a `bp_` prefix.
 I like this prefix because it keeps the directory flat and makes imports look really obvious, but of course you can rename the files if you want.

+`bp_maintenance.py` contains the routes for maintenance mode (every page will say "this web site is in maintenance mode").
+You can remove this file and the call to it in `create_app.py` if you can handle the SQLite database being opened in read-only mode, which is probably nicer.

 `inside` refers to the logged-in-user-oriented views (like "dashboard"), and `outside` refers to logged-out-user-oriented views (like "index", the landing page).

 ## Backups???